Bearer/bearer/README.md

 The security report is an easily digestible view of the security issues detected by Bearer.
 A report is made up of:

 - The list of [rules](https://docs.bearer.com/reference/rules/) run against your code.
-- Each detected failure, containing the file location and lines that triggered the rule failure.
+- Each detected finding, containing the file location and lines that triggered the rule finding.
-- A stat section with a summary of rules checks, failures and warnings.
+- A stat section with a summary of rules checks, findings and warnings.

-The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule failures and output a full report.
+The [Bear Publishing](https://github.com/Bearer/bear-publishing) example application will trigger rule findings and output a full report.
 Here's a section of the output:

 ```text
 ...